InterExchange is your J-1 Visa sponsor and our team is here to support you throughout your program.

 - strengthen the ties which unite us with other nations by demonstrating the educational and cultural interests, developments, and achievements of the people of the United States and other nations, and the contributions being made toward a peaceful and more fruitful life for people throughout the world;

 - promote international cooperation for educational and cultural advancement; and thus assists in the development of friendly, sympathetic, and peaceful relations between the United States and the other countries of the world.

-InterExchange Camp USA places international participants, ages 18 and up, in U.S. summer camps in counselor or support staff positions.
+InterExchange Camp USA places international participants, ages 18-28, in U.S. summer camps in counselor positions.
 InterExchange also sponsors visas for returning staff or for participants who have found their own camp jobs.
 The Camp Counselor J-1 Visa is a 4-month visa.
 The InterExchange Camp USA program runs between May 15th and September 15th during the program year.
-This program is a fantastic opportunity for international people to experience the tradition of American summer camp, while helping support camps with additional staff and greater cultural diversity.
+This program is a fantastic opportunity to experience the tradition of American summer camp, while helping support camps with additional staff and greater cultural diversity.

 Au Pair USA is a 12-month program that gives young people, ages 18-26, the opportunity to experience the U.S. by living with an American host family and providing childcare.
 In return for their services, au pairs receive room, board, a weekly stipend, accident and sickness insurance, airfare and up to $500 to use toward college-level educational courses.
 This program can be extended for an additional 6, 9 or 12 months after successfully completing the original 12-month program.